ulldecorb/fun-with-divs/README.md

 # fun-with-divs
-Retro style game where wins became on mach squares at the right moment.
+Retro game where victory is achieved by hitting two squares at the same time.